Agile Project Management Guide

 What is Agile Project Management?

-Under the umbrella term “Agile Project Management”, methods and procedures in project control are summarized.
+Under the umbrella term “Agile Project Management”, methods and procedures in project control are summarised.
 This, in contrast to the classic approach, is flexible and dynamic.

 In this context, “agile” means above all less intensity in planning and leadership and requires a high tolerance of the whole team.
 This involves quality, time, and costs.